Skip to main content

 • Diq (so_diq): Date-wrapped meat morsels (serves 100 for 50,000 DJF)

-Urban weddings increasingly include international cuisines, adding 30-50% to traditional catering costs.
+Urban weddings increasingly include international cuisines alongside traditional dishes.

 Post-Wedding Traditions